ostap-oleksyn/oms_auto_tests/Readme.md

 By default, without specifying the suite name, maven runs `AllTests` suite.

 #####Libraries versions
-You can run OMS auto tests specifiying the version of libraries that are used in the project:
+You can run OMS auto tests specifying the version of libraries that are used in the project:
 ```
 mvn test -D "property name"= value
 ```